West Virginia Divorce Attorneys Skilled At Division Of Property

 However, if spouses disagree on property division, they can still take steps to protect what matters most to them.
 An experienced attorney can help divorcing people create a strategy based on their financial priorities, whether the couple wants to collaborate on property division or needs to place that decision in the hands of the court.

 West Virginia Equitable Distribution Of Marital Property Lawyers

 West Virginia is an equitable distribution state, meaning that your marital property is generally divided equally between both parties in a divorce.
-In some cases, it may be appropriate to do an unequal distribution, like where one spouse has wasted marital assets.
+In some cases, it may be appropriate to do an unequal distribution, like when one spouse has wasted marital assets.

-We are experienced in working with experts in property division, including forensic accountants to recover hidden or improperly withdrawn funds.
+Our lawyers are experienced in working with experts in property division, including forensic accountants to recover hidden or improperly withdrawn funds.

 Experienced In Asset Recovery